-No one would deny the fact that Spain is one of the prefered destinations for expats worldwide.
+No one would deny the fact that Spain is one of the preferred destinations for expats worldwide.
 Life in the country is, among other things, delightful.
 Nevertheless, in order to start living the “Spanish dream”, you need to have your legal status in place.
-And then is when the concept of residency and stay status come in to play.
+And then is when the concept of residency and stay status comes in to play.
 Which is the main difference between both?
 In which situations can you get one or the other in order to live legally in Spain?
 In this post, we are going to answer those questions and many others.
 Are you ready?

 What is the difference between residency and (short) stay status in Spain?